petarturukalo/rpibld/README.md

 # Description

-A fourth stage bootloader for the Raspberry Pi 4 Model B, for booting 32-bit ARM Linux from a SD card.
+A Raspberry Pi 4 Model B fourth stage bootloader, for booting 32-bit ARM Linux from a SD card.